 Paul is a lecturer on the Health and Exercise Science programme and his areas of interest include: high intensity interval training (HIIT) and resistance training for health and performance.
 He is currently conducting research on a wearable physiological measurement device.

 Paul played football at college and university level as well as running 5k and 10k.
 He is passionate about a number of sports including football and regularly attends Coventry City and England matches.
-He also enjoys attending music concerts, playing football and training in the gym.
+He also enjoys attending music concerts, playing football and training in the gym on a weekly basis.

 - Hough, P. & Patmore, D. (2015) The Effect of a Four Week High Intensity Interval Training Programme on Physiological Health Measures.
 Under submission.

 - Howatson, G., Hough, P., Pattison, J., Hill, J., Blagrove, R., Glaister, M., Thompson, K.G.
 (2010).
 Trekking poles reduce exercise induced muscle injury during mountain walking.
 Medicine and Science in Sports and Exercise, 43, 140-145.

 - Hough, P., Ross, E.Z, & Howatson, G. (2009).
 Effects of dynamic and static stretching on vertical jump performance and electromyographic activity.
 Journal of Strength & Conditioning Research, 23, 507-512.